 - 77% of all mobile searches are generated from home or work

 SEO specialists need to consider this quickly-changing platform in order to compete today and especially in the future.

 Poor Quality Link Building

-Many experts said that link building died with the Panda, Penguin and Hummingbird updates.
+Many experts said that link building died with the Panda, Penguin, and Hummingbird updates.
 The truth is, there is still value to link building, but only if they are quality links.
-In the past, a large amount of links pointing to a webpage made it more valuable in the search engine results.
-Today, the quantity of links is no longer beneficial to a website, but there is benefit to having quality links direct back to the page.
+In the past, a large number of links pointing to a webpage made it more valuable in search engine results.
+Today, the quantity of links is no longer beneficial to a website, but there is a benefit to having quality links directly back to the page.

 Creating backlinks for the sake of having backlinks has never been considered a good SEO tactic, but today, more so than in the past, the tactic can damage your reputation in the search engines and cause you to lose ranking status.